define42/ContainerVault/README.md

 - `CERTMAGIC_CA_ROOT` (path to a PEM CA root cert for the ACME server)
 - `CERTMAGIC_STORAGE` (path for cert storage; defaults to certmagic's standard location)
 - `CERTMAGIC_HTTP_PORT` (alternate HTTP-01 port if your ACME server supports it)
-- `CERTMAGIC_TLS_ALPN_PORT` (alternate TLS-ALPN port if your ACME server supports it)
+- `CERTMAGIC_TLS_ALPN_PORT` (alternate TLS-ALPN port; defaults to 8443 to match the internal listener)

 When Certmagic is enabled, ContainerVault uses ACME with TLS-ALPN challenge by default and serves with the managed certificate.
+The service listens on 8443 internally, so map host 443 to container 8443 for ACME validation.

 The registry upstream URL is currently configured in `config.go` (default: `http://registry:5000`, matching `docker-compose.yml`).